American Goldfinch

 Genus

-American Goldfinch was originally placed in the genus Spinus by Carl Linnaeus in 1758.
-In 1976 that genus was merged into the genus Carduelis.
+American Goldfinch was originally placed in the genus Fringilla by Carl Linnaeus in 1758.
+It was later moved to the genus Spinus.
+In 1976 Spinus was merged into the genus Carduelis.
 Based on a molecular DNA study published in 2009 and a phylogenetic study published in 2012 American Goldfinch and 18 other Carduelis species were moved to the resurrected species Spinus.

 Subordinate Taxa